MayeulLaneyrie/minishell/standard.md

 * No heredoc implementation
 * No handling of ctrl-c, ctrl-d, ctrl-\

-# MkIV:
+# MkIV :

-* All MkIII functionalities, plus the following
+* All MkIII functionalities, plus the following :

 * Handling of ctrl-c, ctrl-d, ctrl-\
 * Handling of $? expansion